-- (1) the gain is effectively connected with the conduct of a trade or business within the United States by the Non-United States Holder (and, if required by an applicable income tax treaty, is attributable to a permanent establishment or fixed base of the Non-United States Holder in the United States): - (2) in the case of a Non-United States Holder who is an individual, that holder is present in the United States for 183 or more days in the taxable year of the disposition and certain other conditions are met; or - (3) we are or have been a "United States real property holding corporation" for United States federal income tax purposes at any time during the shorter of the five year period ending on the date of disposition or the period that the Non-United States Holder held the common stock, and, in the case where our common stock is regularly traded on an established securities market, the Non-United States Holder owns or has owned, or is treated as owning, more than 5% of our common stock at any time during the five year period ending on the date of disposition.
+- (1) the gain is effectively connected with the conduct of a trade or business within the United States by the Non-United States Holder (and, if required by an applicable income tax treaty, is attributable to a permanent establishment or fixed base of the Non-United States Holder in the United States); - (2) in the case of a Non-United States Holder who is an individual, that holder is present in the United States for 183 or more days in the taxable year of the disposition and contain other conditions are metror. - (3) we are or have been a "United States real property holding corporation" for United States federal income tax purposes at any time during the shorter of the five year period ending on the date of disposition or the period that the Non-United States Holder held the common stock, and, in the case where our common stock is regularly traded on an established securities market, the Non-United States Holder owns or has owned, or is treated as owning, more than 5% of our common stock at any time during the shorter of the five year period ending on the date of disposition or the period during which the Non-United States Holder held our common stock.